Skip to main content

 Krempita

-Custard cream cake with layers of puff pastry.
-Light, creamy, and less sweet than many Balkan desserts.
+A custard cream cake set between layers of puff pastry.
+Light, creamy, and not as sweet as most Balkan desserts.

 vegetarianContains: GlutenContains: DairyContains: Eggs